retrohun/bakefat/README.md

    qemu-system-i386 -M pc-1.0 -m 16 -nodefaults -vga cirrus -drive file=myhd.img,format=raw -drive file=fdsys.img,format=raw,if=floppy -boot c
    ```

+## Compatibility and limitations

+Each mention of DOS below means both MS-DOS and IBM PC DOS.

+Most of the limitations below apply to DOS, Windows, ROM BIOS and MBR
+partitioning.

+Limitations:

+* We don't care about compatibility with DOS <3.30.
+QEMU 2.11.1 can't even boot DOS 3.10 from an 1200K floppy image.
+* bakefat can create <=2G (~2 GiB) FAT16 filesystems and <=2T (~2 TiB) FAT32 filesystems on HDD.
+* All FAT16 filesystems created by bakefat on HDD work on DOS >=4.00, Windows 95--98--ME, Windows NT (and derivatives), and they are also able to boot from this filesystem.
+* Only the *2K 16M* and *2K 32M* FAT16 filesystems created by bakefat on HDD work on DOS 3.30.
+These also work on DOS >3.30, Windows 95--98--ME, Windows NT (and derivatives),
+* All FAT32 filesystems created by bakefat on HDD work on DOS >=7.1, Windows 95 OSR2, Windows 98--ME, Windows 2000 (and later derivatives of Windows NT), and they are also able to boot from this filesystem.
+* DOS <7.1 and Windows 95 before OSR2 (such as RTM and OEM) don't support FAT32, DOS >=7.1 does.
+* Windows NT <=4.0 don't support FAT32, Windows 2000 (and later derivates of Windows NT) does.
+See [this forum topic](https://www.betaarchive.com/forum/viewtopic.php?t=44400) for adding FAT32 support to Windows NT 4.0, even for booting.
+* DOS <7.1 (including Windows 95 RTM and IBM PC DOS 7.0) doesn't support FAT count 1, DOS >=7.1 (including Windows 95 OSR2 and IBM PC DOS 7.1) does.
+* DOS <4.00 deesn't support >0x10000 sectors (hidden sector count + filesystem sector count), DOS >=4.00 does.
+* DOS 3.30 requires for FAT16 that the cluster size is 2048 bytes.
+DOS >=4.00 doesn't have this requirement.
+* DOS 3.30 requires for HDD that the number of root directory entries is 512 for booting from this filesystem.
+DOS 3.30 after booting doesn't have this requirement.
+DOS >=4.00 doesn't have this requirement.
+* DOS 3.30 requires for FAT16 that the number of clusters is >=0x1fd2 and the number of sectors is >=0x7fe8.
+For bakefat, this means that only *2K 16M* and *2K 32M* works with DOS 3.30.
+(The DOS 3.30 *format* command on smaller partitions creates a FAT12 filesystem instead, which DOS 3.30 can read and write and boot from.)
+DOS >=4.00 doesn't have this requirement.
+* DOS <5.00 requires for booting that *io.sys* starts at the earliest cluster (number 2).
+DOS >=5.00 doesn't have this limitation: IO.SYS can start anywhere.
+* DOS <=7.1 requires for booting that the clusters of the first 3 (or first 4 for MS-DOS >=7.0) sectors of *io.sys* or *ibmbio.com* are contiguous (increasing by 1 each time) on disk.
+This is a limitation of the MSLOAD part of *io.sys* and *ibmbio.com*, and it applies unless the boot sector boot code loads the entire *io.sys* or *ibmbio.com*.
+* DOS >=3.30 supports these standard floppy sizes (and some more): 160K, 180K, 320K, 260K, 1200K, 720K, 1440K.
+* DOS <5.00 doesn't support standard 2880K floppies, DOS >=5.00 does.
+* DOS and Windows NT support FAT cluster sizes 512B, 1K, 2K, 4K, 8K, 16K and 32K.
+Some versions of Windows NT support even larger clusters.
+* DOS <7.1 can access only the first 1024*255*63*512 == 8422686720 bytes (~8.4 GB, ~7.844 GiB) of HDDs.
+(This is the CHS limitation of 1024 logical cylinders, 255 logical heads, 63 sectors per track, 512 bytes per sector.)
+DOS >=7.1 and Windows NT 4.0 (and derivatives) can access petabytes using LBA.
+* Windows NT 4.0 can't boot using LBA, so (for safety) the entire boot partition must fit to the first ~7.844 GiB of the HDD.
+Windows 2000 (and later derivatives of Windows NT) can boot using LBA.
+* The MBR partitioning scheme supports <=2T-512B partitions (and thus filesystems).
+GPT supports petabytes, but bakefat supports MBR only.
+* DOS doesn't support GPT, Windows NT earlier than Windows Vista (except for Windows XP for amd64) doesn't support GPT.
+Windows XP can't boot from GPT.
+Windows Vista and later can't boot from GPT using MBR (BIOS), but it can using UEFI.

 ## The bakefat hard disk boot process

 This is how the operating system boots from a hard disk image created by